 The A.W.E. is an independent voluntary organisation, financed through donations.
 All members of the advisory panel serve in their personal capacity.
-A.W.E. serves as the Southern African Wildfowl Survey of the I.W.R.B. but pays for its own research and publications.
+The A.W.E. serves as the Southern African Wildfowl Survey of the I.W.R.B. but pays for its own research and publications.
 It receives no government aid or subsidy

--in spite of its proven record of research, and potential for undertaking management-orientated projects of value to the conservancies.
+-in spite of its proven record of research. and potential for undertaking management-orientated projects of value to the conservancies.
 At present there is only one government sponsored wildfowl biologist (and his work is not restricted to wildfowl) in the whole of southern Africa.
 This lamentable state of affairs could be considerably improved if the relatively rich conservancies could convince their governments (provincial or national) that financial investment (in the form of grants-in-aid) in privately organised, reputable wildfowl research will yield good dividends.
 It is not only paid staff, but basic equipment that is lacking.
 The accumulated census records are heavily biased in favour of the smaller and more accessible waters.
 To obtain a truly representative picture, more censusing of wildfowl must be done on the larger sheets of water.
 However, this can only be done by boat or 'plane.
-Very few censuses of this type have been carried out in south-
+Very few censuses of this type have been carried out in southern Africa.

 Another independent voluntary organisation which has made substantial contributions towards our knowledge of southern African wildfowl is the South Ornithological Society.
-S.A.O.S's nest record and ringing schemes have been responsible for gathering much information and placing it on permanent record.
+The African S.A.O.S's nest record and ringing schemes have been responsible for gathering much information and placing it on permanent record.
 The nest record scheme, which began in 1952, provides data on breeding seasons, nest sites, clutch size, incubation periods and so on; at present there are some 2,000 separate cards covering the ducks and geese on the southern African list.
 The ringing scheme started in 1949, and 38,241 wildfowl had been ringed up to 1968 (Table I).
 The temperate-zone species in South Africa have been ringed far more intensively than the tropical species, and the recovery rates are well below those found in Europe and North America.
 Outside South Africa ducks have only been ringed on a very small scale in Rhodesia.
 Even in South Africa, the major share of the ringing is owed to Barberspan in the western Transvaal and Rondevlei near Cape Town.
-Of late, wildfowl ringing at Rondevlei has fallen away badly (owing to the general decrease in the numbers of birds present at the vlei), but with the reorganisation of Barberspan (Milstein, in press) there is every hope
+Of late, wildfowl ringing at Rondevlei has fallen away badly (owing to the general decrease in the numbers of birds present at the vlei), but with the reorganisation of Barberspan (Milstein, in press) there is every hope that this station's ringing activities will expand and improve.
+It is still the only really effective wildfowl ringing station in the whole of southern Africa.